wp-plugins/iq-block-country/readme.txt

 This however does not mean this plugin does not work, it just means somebody tried to access a certain page or pages and that that fact is logged.

-If you are worried this plugin does not work you could try to block your own country and afterwards visit your frontend website and see if it actually works.
+If you are worried this plugin does not work you could try to block your own country or your own ip address and afterwards visit your frontend website and see if it actually works.
 Also if you have access to the logfiles of the webserver that hosts your website  you can see that these visitors are actually denied with a HTTP error 403.

 = This plugin does not work, I blocked a country and still see visitors! =